uduvudu/uduvudu/README.md

 [Install](/doc/install.md): How to integrate Uduvudu and the necessary dependencies in your project.

+[Editor ](/doc/editor.md): An overlay editor which can be used inplace in your project.

 (Subject to change!
 Matchers and Templates can soon be load and persisted through multiple ways, including as RDF itself.)

 [Add Matcher](/doc/matcher.md): How to define your own matchers definitions.